Equity release and interest rates

 If you’re 65 or over, another way to release cash from your home is to sell all or a percentage of your property's value to a reversion company.
 In return, you’ll receive a tax-free lump sum.

-The sum you receive will depend on your age, the value of the property and the percentage that you sell.
-It’s also important to note that you will receive less than the market value of your home.
+The amount you receive will depend on your age, the value of the property and the percentage that you sell.
+It’s also important to note that you will not receive the full market value for your home, and you will not retain legal ownership of your home.
+You can remain in your home rent free for as long as you wish.
 Whilst you will no longer be the legal owner of your home, you can choose to live in it rent free for as long as you wish.

 With this type of equity release plan, there are no monthly repayments to make or interest accruing.
 At the end of the plan – when your house is sold – the reversion company will take their percentage of the proceeds and the remainder will be left to your estate, if you did not sell 100% of your property.